Kellyanne Conway kneels on Oval Office couch, sparks debate

 Photos of White House adviser Kellyanne Conway kneeling on an Oval Office couch with her shoes on have sparked an online debate about decorum in the executive mansion.

 Some Twitter users were quick to highlight the photos as evidence of a lack of respect for the office from Conway and the Trump administration.
-Other users have countered with numerous photos of former President Barack Obama resting his feet on the office's famed Resolute desk at various times during his eight years in office.
+Other users have countered with numerous photos of former President Barack Obama resting his feet on the office's desk during his time in office.

 Comments